English

 In the fall term, all tenth graders are required to enroll in one of the sections of English 10.
 These courses are organized by theme, but each focuses on the writing process — brainstorming, drafting, getting feedback, revising — and on the rhetorical modes of description, narrative, comparison/contrast, analysis, and definition.

-English 10: Writing About Art
+English 10: Writing About Coming of Age

 English 10: Writing About Film

 Students look comparatively and historically at various aspects of filmmaking, experiment with ways of describing films and moving images, and see what the art of filmmaking has to teach them about the art of writing.
 They read broadly in both historical and contemporary film criticism and review.
-Writing assignments include essays, short descriptions, appreciations, and a fragment of a screenplay.21
+Writing assignments include essays, short descriptions, appreciations, and a fragment of a screenplay.Ā

 English 10: Writing about Food